Community Grant Application Presentations and Vote

-For 2017, the decision-making will happen at the Community Grant Public Forum and Vote, to be held at Inlet Theatre (100 Newport Drive) on February 18, 2017 at 1pm.
-At the forum, applicants will present their funding requests to attendees.
+For 2017, the decision-making will happen at the Community Grant Application Presentations and Vote, to be held at Inlet Theatre (100 Newport Drive) on February 18, 2017 at 1pm.
+At this event, applicants will present their funding requests to attendees.
 At the end of the presentations, Port Moody residents in attendance (including applicants) may cast one ballot for each grant range category:

 - $1,000 or less;